turingschool/front-end-curriculum/lessons/module-1/js-intro-to-event-listeners.md

 <img class="medium" src="./assets/images/dom-manipulation-1/codepen-heart-click.gif">

-To do this, we need to combine what we just learned about event listeners with what we learned about changing styles programmatically earlier in this lesson.
+To do this, we need to combine what we just learned about event listeners with what we learned about changing styles programmatically earlier [this week](https://frontend.turing.io/lessons/module-1/js-intro-to-the-dom.html).

 <section class="call-to-action">
 ### Pair Challenge